-1. In the absence of any agreement pursuant to Article 22, the law applicable to the property consequences of registered partnerships shall be the law of the State under whose law the registered partnership was created.

-- 2. By way of exception and upon application by either partner, the judicial authority having jurisdiction to rule on matters of the property consequences of a registered partnership may decide that the law of a State other than the State whose law is applicable under paragraph 1 shall govern the property consequences of the registered partnership if the law of that other State attaches property consequences to the institution of the registered partnership and if the applicant demonstrates that: - (a) the partners maintained their last common habitual residence in that State for a significantly long period of time; and - (b) both partners had relied on the law of that other State in arranging or planning their property relations.
+- 1. In the absence of a choice-of-law agreement pursuant to Article 22, the law applicable to the matrimonial property regime shall be the law of the State: - (a) of the spouses' first common habitual residence after the celebration of the marriage or, failing that, - (b) of the spouses' common nationality at the time of the celebration of the marriage or, failing that, - (c) with which the spouses jointly have the closest connection at the time of the celebration of the marriage, taking into account all the circumstances. - 2.
+If the spouses have more than one common nationality at the time of the celebration of the marriage, only points (a) and (c) of paragraph 1 shall apply. - 3.
+By way of exception and upon application by either spouse, the judicial authority having jurisdiction to rule on matters of the matrimonial property regime may decide that the law of a State other than the State whose law is applicable under paragraph 1(a) shall govern the matrimonial property regime if the applicant demonstrates that: - (a) the spouses had their last common habitual residence in that other State for a significantly longer period of time than in the State designated in paragraph 1(a); and - (b) both spouses had relied on the law of that other State in arranging or planning their property relations.

-The law of that other State shall apply as from the creation of the registered partnership, unless one partner disagrees.
+The law of that other State shall apply as from the celebration of the marriage, unless one spouse disagrees.
 In the latter case, the law of that other State shall have effect as from the establishment of the last common habitual residence in that other State.

-The application of the law of the other State shall not adversely affect the rights of third parties deriving from the law applicable under paragraph 1.
+The application of the law of the other State shall not adversely affect the rights of third parties deriving from the law applicable under paragraph 1(a).

-Paragraph 3 shall not apply when the partners have concluded a partnership property agreement before the establishment of their last common habitual residence in that other State.
+Paragraph 3 shall not apply when the spouses have concluded a matrimonial property agreement before the establishment of their last common habitual residence in that other State.